 How to git push using GitHub token on the command line

-Once you have a token, you can enter it instead of your password when performing git push operations over HTTPS as below:
+Once you have a token, you can use it instead of your password when performing git push operations over HTTPS as below:

 git push https://<GITHUB_ACCESS_TOKEN>@github.com/<GITHUB_USERNAME>/<REPOSITORY_NAME>.git